 We are nationally recognized trial lawyers, class and mass action leaders in complex tort litigation.
 Our lawyers are also highly regarded for their subject-matter expertise.
 For instance:

-- Theodore J. Leopold, Co-Chair of the Complex Tort Litigation practice, is court appointed Co-Lead Counsel on two of most high-profile toxic tort mass actions in the U.S. today—the Flint, Michigan Water Crisis Litigation and the DuPont/Chemours Cape Fear River Water Contamination Litigation.
+- Theodore J. Leopold, Co-Chair of the Complex Tort Litigation practice, is court appointed Co-Lead Counsel on two of most high-profile environmental toxic tort mass actions in the U.S. today—the Flint, Michigan Water Crisis Litigation and the DuPont/Chemours Cape Fear River Water Contamination Litigation.
 He is also a former President of Public Justice Foundation, the United States’ foremost non-profit plaintiffs’ bar organization, which leads social advocacy and corporate reform through precedent-setting class actions and trials.

 - Leslie M. Kroeger, Co-Chair of the Complex Tort Litigation practice, is a highly accomplished trial attorney who started her career as an assistant public defender and then an assistant Florida state attorney.
-She is the President-Elect of the Florida Justice Association, Florida’s premier plaintiffs’ bar trial association, and was named a 2018 Distinguished Leader by the Daily Business Review.
+She is the Past President of the Florida Justice Association, Florida’s premier plaintiffs’ bar trial association, and was named a 2018 Distinguished Leader by the Daily Business Review.